14-Day Turkey And Greece Itinerary (Detailed Guide)

 Is Antalya Worth Visiting - Panoramic idyllic view of the sea coast in Antalya.
 Taurus mountains in the background and the blue Bay of the Mediterranean sea

 Get ready for a change of scenery because you’re heading to the South-East Coast of Turkey.
-Catch a quick, hour-long flight from Kayseri to Antalya (you can also take a bus that takes about 10 hours) and arrive in this Mediterranean haven.
+Fly from Kayseri to Antalya (flight times vary by route and schedule), or take an overnight/long-distance bus if flights don’t line up.
 I’d suggest staying in Kaleici (also known as the Old Town) – it’s full of life, and there are loads to do and see!

 Head out immediately and start exploring the old town and the Old Harbor – just walking there is a treat as you wind your way through the alleyways filled with shops and restaurants.

 Find a local tour company at the harbor and book a boat trip – you can choose between a short, 45-minute trip to the waterfalls or a longer excursion that involves swimming, lunch, and more.
-It all depends on what you feel like, and the scenery is gorgeous regardless!
-Just make sure you bargain down the price.
+It all depends on what you prefer, and the scenery is excellent regardless!
+Please make sure you negotiate the price down.

 Enjoy lunch at one of the local restaurants in the harbor afterward, and then make your way to Mermerli Plaji, about five minutes away.
 This is a paid beach, but it’s really nearby, and it’s totally worth it.